 What are the advantages of the SNHU in the High School dual enrollment program?

-Students will have the opportunity to rise to the challenge of college work, experience the academic workload demands and requirements of a university-level course and gain the confidence to make a smooth transition from high school to college or university.
+Students begin the process of earning early college credits, have the opportunity to rise to the challenge of college work, experience the academic workload demands and requirements of a university-level course and gain the confidence to make a smooth transition from high school to college or university.

 Who can participate in the program?